DMARGE conducts its journalism in accordance with the guidelines of the Australian Press Council. DMARGE’s principles are as follows:

 The trust and respect of the DMARGE readership relies on DMARGE’s editorial independence, integrity and responsibility.
 As a reader-centric publication, DMARGE upholds these values at all times.

 DMARGE ensures that factual material in news stories and features is accurate, well researched and distinguishable from other material such as opinion pieces.

 DMARGE will provide a correction or other sufficient remedial action if published material is inaccurate or misleading.

 DMARGE ensures that facts are presented with reasonable fairness and balance.
 When DMARGE writers are quoting a source (or a social media post), writers ensure that it is clear where the information has come from, and present it fairly.
 DMARGE writers also ensure reasonable counterarguments to any major claim reported are available for readers to see, and to make up their own minds about.

 When reporting, DMARGE seeks to balance the public interest with respect for privacy when it comes to the disclosure of information and freedom of expression.

 As one of Australia’s most innovative men’s publishers, DMARGE’s mission is to find fresh content that informs and educates our large audience.
 Our readers are hungry for new ideas and to have their preconceptions challenged – hence our focus on creating original, thought-provoking content.
 This involves experimenting with ideas and impartially reporting on stories and events some might find offensive.

 Advertising & Sponsorship

 DMARGE always draws a clear line between its editorial content and branded content.
-This is achieved via a call out sentence at the top of all sponsored content.
+This is achieved via a call-out sentence at the top or bottom of all sponsored content.

 DMARGE will sometimes earn a small commission from products purchased from partner websites.